← Back to 史記

 使

-In the sixteenth year, Jin's Duke Xian made two armies.
-The gong led the upper army.
-Crown Prince Shen Sheng led the lower army.
-Zhao Su drove the chariot.
-Bi Wan was on the right.
-They attacked and extinguished Huo, extinguished Wei, and extinguished Geng.
-Upon returning, for the crown prince he walled Qu Wo.
-He granted Zhao Su Geng and granted Bi Wan Wei, to be grand officers.
-Shi Wei said: 'The crown prince will not be able to be established.
-He has been divided from the capital city, and positioned with qing, first made the pole, again how can he obtain establishment!'
+In the sixteenth year, Duke Xian of Jin formed two armies.
+The lord led the upper army, Crown Prince Shen Sheng the lower army.
+Zhao Su drove the chariot, Bi Wan served on the right, and they attacked and destroyed Huo, Wei, and Geng.
+On returning, he fortified Quwo for the crown prince.
+He granted Zhao Su Geng and Bi Wan Wei as fiefs, making them grand officers.
+Shi Wei said: 'The crown prince cannot be established.
+He has been removed from the capital and placed among the qing.
+Once the standard has been set, how can he still be established?
 It would be better to flee.
-Do not let crime arrive.
-To be like Wu Tai Bo, is this not also permissible?
-You will still have a good name.'
+Do not let guilt overtake him.
+To be like Tai Bo of Wu would also be acceptable.
+You would still have a good name.'
 The crown prince did not follow.
 Bu Yan said: 'Bi Wan's descendants must be great.
 Wan is a full number; Wei is a great name.
 Beginning the reward with this—heaven opened it.
 The Tian Zi is called myriad people, feudal lords are called ten thousand people.
 Now naming it great, to follow the full number, it must have a multitude.'
 Initially, Bi Wan divined about serving in the Jin state and encountered Tun of Bi.
 Xin Liao divined it and said: 'Auspicious.
-Tun is solid, Bi enters.
-What auspiciousness is greater than this?
+The hexagram Tun is firm, and Bi enters it.
+What omen could be more auspicious?
 Its descendants must flourish and prosper.'

 26